Sidestream Elevated Pool Aeration (SEPA) Stations

 Meeting the goal

-The five SEPA stations are designed to achieve dissolved oxygen (DO) concentration standards for Illinois waterways.
-During colder months when water temperatures are lower, DO levels are high enough that pumping is not needed, but during warmer months the aeration process can establish higher DO levels and enhance aquatic life.
+The five SEPA stations are designed to achieve DO concentration standards for Illinois waterways.
+The warmer the weather, the harder the pump stations work to maintain the appropriate dissolved oxygen levels.
+But during colder months when water temperatures are lower, DO levels are high enough that pumping is not needed.
 The MWRD exceeds state standards by pumping water at stronger outputs that result in DO concentrations at or above 4.0 milligrams per liter at all five stations.
 These DO levels are monitored around the clock to ensure the MWRD is in keeping with the Environmental Protection Agency's National Pollutant Discharge Elimination System (NPDES) permit program.